Reference Manual

 An example use of generic is in Maps.pf, in the definition of function composition.

-Generic functions can also be defined using the function statement (see Function).
+Generic recursive functions can be defined using the recursive statement (see Recursive Function).

 Given